-- All entities appointing Governing Board members (including data provider agencies, the Governor's Office, the Assembly, and the Senate) are strongly encouraged to establish an Alternate, because 14 votes are required for the Governing Board to make any decision.
-Alternates must be made by the appointing authority, not by the individual Governing Board member. - Each Governing Board member may designate only one Alternate member to substitute for that Board Member in the Board Member's absence.
-The list of current alternates will be maintained by the Office. - Alternate members must take the oath of office before assuming the duties entrusted to them. - Each Alternate member shall have all rights and privileges of the associated Governing Board member during any meeting at which the Governing Board member is absent. - Each Alternate member is subject to all conflict-of-interest rules and disclosure obligations required of new or returning Governing Board members.29 - If a Governing Board member and associated Alternate member are both present at the same Board meeting, only the Governing Board member shall be entitled to participate and vote.
+- Governing Board members are all given equal voting power in the form of a single vote on all issues - Governing Board decisions shall require a two-thirds vote of the total number of board members appointed28 - Governing Board members can vote to approve a motion. - Governing Board members can vote against a motion by disagreeing. - Governing Board members can also abstain. - Pursuant to Section 1086429 the statutorily identified Board member from Data Providers and the appointed Senator and Assembly Member Board members may identify a designee to serve at the pleasure of the Governing Board member. - Each statutorily authorized Governing Board member may designate only one designee to participate for that Board Member in the Board Member's absence.
+The list of current designees will be maintained by the Office. - Designees must take the oath of office before assuming the duties entrusted to them. - Each designee shall have all rights and privileges of the associated Governing Board member during any meeting at which the Governing Board member is absent. - Each deignee is subject to all conflict-of-interest rules and disclosure obligations required of new or returning Governing Board members. - If the Governing Board member and designee are both present at the same Board meeting, only the Governing Board member shall be entitled to participate and vote.